GitHubChuanYu/Project4_AdvancedLaneFinding/writeup_report.md

 However, I think my current method could also have some limitation due to strong capability of filtering noisy pixels, for example if one of the lanes is very small and dark, then it would also be filtered and then the problem is this lane is not detected.

-I think to increase robustness of my current lane finding pipeline, I can implement the look-ahead filter which can utilize the previous lane finding polynomial to increase robustness of adjacent future image.
+I think to increase robustness of my current lane finding pipeline, I can implement the look-ahead filter which can utilize the previous lane finding polynomial to increase lane finding robustness of adjacent future image.
 But due to limited time and capability on Python coding, I have not tried that implementation.